Usio-Energy/python-exercise/README.md

 - The use of appdirs to store the data and logs is kind of hacky.
 With the default config you have to go hunting for the data in your home directory.
 A fully-featured production-ready version of this would have configurable storage to different paths, including cloud storage.

 ## How I would deploy and monitor this in the wild
-This is probably best deployed as a containerised microservice.
-In such an environment it would make more sense to write both the data and logs to a serverless purpose-built service (such as AWS S3 or DynamoDB).
+This is probably best deployed as an ephemeral containerised microservice, (i.e. Docker scheduled to run daily on some cloud compute platform).
+In such an environment it would make more sense to write both the data and logs to a "serverless" purpose-built service (such as AWS S3 or DynamoDB).
+This would allow monitoring of the service outside of the lifetime of the container that runs it.